 The wearing of lingerie or underwear is not appropriate at Pine Tree, but hats and normal length tee shirts often prove beneficial for those exposed heads and red shoulders.
 Don’t sunburn!

 Small children and teenagers are permitted to wear clothing in most common areas.
 However, they are not permitted to wear clothing in the pool areas.
 The exception is in the case of infants who are governed by the pool rules.

-Pine Tree is pet-friendly and the club features a fenced-in pet exercise area on the grounds.
+Pine Tree is pet-friendly and the club features a large fenced-in pet exercise area.
+There are also two(2) rental cabins which are pet friendly.
 Please keep your pet on a leash and under a watchful eye at all times.
-Pets are not permitted in our rental units or sports and pool area.
+Pets are not permitted within the club’s sports and pool areas.
 All members must register their pets with the office.

 We expect consumption of alcohol to be in moderation.
 Only those 21 years old or older may drink alcoholic beverages.
 No alcoholic beverages are permitted in the common area without special permission from the Board of Directors.

 Refrain from using loud, abusive language.
 Happy noise and laughter is contagious and indicative of a good time.
 It is always welcome during non-quiet hours.

 In consideration of those who may be sleeping, quiet time is observed from 11:00 pm until 8:00 am.
 Please keep the noice level lower after 11:00 pm.

 It has long been customary at Pine Tree to respect the privacy of all members.
 First names and last initials are used rather than using a member’s last name.
 In addition, it is improper to ask other members personal questions such as where they live and work.
 Respect for others and their property is common courtesy and insures the peaceful and relaxing atmosphere Pine Tree nudists seek and deserve.

 Please do not play your radio loud enough to disturb other people around you.
 Earphones are perfect to use.
 Many people come to Pine Tree because of the tranquility they find here.